-- 1. Tariffs: Review to verify the rates cited in tariffs are those charged to end-users.5 Tariffs are available to the public generally; however, exceptions to filed tariffs in docket systems are as follows: - a.
+- Tariffs: Review to verify the rates cited in tariffs are those charged to end-users.6 Tariffs are available to the public generally; however, exceptions to filed tariffs in docket systems are as follows: - a.
 Promotional Offerings: Pursuant to K.S.A.
 66-2005(I), a LEC may offer promotions within an exchange or group of exchanges as long as the promotion is provided to the Commission and is not unjust, unreasonably discriminatory, or unduly preferential.
 When offering a promotion, the Company submits a copy to the KCC, but the offering is not docketed into the Commission's system.
 Promotions typically should be for a period not to exceed 90-days, and should be tariffed if the offering will be in effect longer than 90-days, to prevent circumvention of price offerings for resale services.
 A promotion is to be for a 90-day period; however, there is no set timeframe for how often a promotion can be offered (i.e., a promotion could end today, not be offered tomorrow, and then reoffered for another 90-day period.) - b.
-Rate-Range Pricing/Individual Customer Pricing: Rate-range pricing allows all similarly-situated customers to opt into the same rates.6 Pursuant to K.S.A.
+Rate-Range Pricing/Individual Customer Pricing: Rate-range pricing allows all similarly-situated customers to opt into the same rates.
+Pursuant to K.S.A.
 66-2005(o), the Commission adopted guidelines and procedures for a LEC to request rate range pricing.
 The ILEC's rate range prices are tariffed and apply to all customers, in a nondiscriminatory manner, in an exchange or group of exchanges.
-Competitive LECs and IXCs are pricederegulated and may also have rate-range pricing, often via Individual Case Basis (ICB) Contracts.
-(See, December 27, 1996 Order, Docket No. 190, 492-U (94-GMT-478-GIT).
+Electing carriers (Southwestern Bell Telephone Company), competitive LECs and IXCs are price-deregulated and may also have rate-range pricing, often via Individual Case Basis (ICB) Contracts.
+(See, December 27, 1996 Order, Docket No. 190, 492-U (94-GMT-478-GIT). - c.
+Contracts: Pursuant to K.S.A.
+66-1,189 and 66-1,190, all rates, services, charges, etc. are to have just and reasonable rates.
+ILECs, including CenturyLink, do not need to petition the Commission for ICP pricing and CenturyLink does not need to file ICP contracts or contract lists with the Commission.8 - L. Verify that any revenue (e.g. uncollectibles) written off and reflected in the KUSF reporting agree with Company records and that the methodology used is in compliance with KUSF and KCC approved guidelines.
+If a Company has not reported uncollectibles, advise the Company that it is authorized to report gross and uncollectible revenues, resulting in the Company being assessed on net revenues. - M. Review the Company's billing system and sample customer invoices or billing images to determine what customer revenues the Company assesses and collects the KUSF surcharge from.

 7 Docket No. 13-GIMT-726-GIT, June 13, 2013, Order Opening Docket and Soliciting Comments.

-6 http://estar.kcc.ks.gov/estar/ViewFile.aspx/19961227124828.pdf?Id=5eac70cd-b911-4ef3-bcdf-75d1837f4413.
+http://estar.kcc.ks.gov/estar/ViewFile.aspx/19961227124828.pdf?ld=5eac70cd-b911-4ef3-bcdf-75d1837f4413.